Punjab Police stopped in Haryana after Tajinder Bagga’s arrest as kidnapping case filed in Delhi

 His mother alleged that the police did not allow him to wear his turban.

+Meanwhile, the Punjab Police asked the Haryana counterpart to release their team from the Kurukshetra police station.

+“That it has come to notice that the police party has stopped by Haryana Police on Karnal-Kurushetra highway,” the letter said.
+“This tantamounts to illegal detention and interference in administration of criminal justice system.”

-In a tweet on Friday, BJP’s Delhi unit leader Kapil Mishra said that the Delhi Police has filed a case against Punjab Police officials on charges of trespassing, kidnapping, wrongful confinement, robbery, and outraging religious sentiments.
+In a tweet on Friday, BJP’s Delhi unit leader Kapil Mishra said that the Delhi Police have filed a case against Punjab Police officials on charges of trespassing, kidnapping, wrongful confinement, robbery, and outraging religious sentiments.

 BJP youth wing president Tejasvi Surya said that the party was backing Bagga and would do everything in their capacity for his release.

-Earlier on Friday, the Punjab Police said that it had sent five notices were sent to Bagga asking him to join the investigation.
+Earlier on Friday, the Punjab Police said that they had sent five notices were sent to Bagga asking him to join the investigation.

 “In spite of that the accused deliberately did not join the probe,” the police said, according to ANI.
 “Today morning following due process of law, Tajinder Pal Singh Bagga was arrested from his home in Delhi.”

-The complaint was filed by Sunny Singh Ahluwalia, a leader of the Punjab unit of the Aam Aadmi Party.
+The complaint was filed by Sunny Singh Ahluwalia, a leader of the Aam Aadmi Party’s Punjab unit.

 Ahluwalia had complained that Bagga allegedly threatened Kejriwal during a protest outside the chief minister’s residence on March 30.
 During the protest, Bagga had allegedly told television channels that “he would not let Kejriwal live”.

-The protest was held by members of the Bharatiya Janata Party after Kejriwal commented that the makers of the movie The Kashmir Files should release it on video streaming platform YouTube so that everyone could watch it free of cost.
+The protest was held by BJP members after Kejriwal said that the makers of the movie The Kashmir Files should release it on video streaming platform YouTube so that everyone could watch it free of cost.

 On Ahluwalia’s complaint, Bagga was booked by the Punjab Police on April 4 under Sections 153A (promoting enmity), 505 (statements conducing to public mischief), 505 (2) (statements creating or promoting enmity) and 506 (punishment for criminal intimidation) of the Indian Penal Code on April 1.

-Bagga was appointed as a spokesperson of the saffron party in 2017 after he shot to prominence for staging violent demonstrations and posting provocative social media content.
-In 2018, Bagga had put up a poster at the ITO area of Delhi, calling former Prime Minister Rajiv Gandhi the “father of mob lynching”.
+Bagga was appointed as a BJP spokesperson in 2017 after he shot to prominence for staging violent demonstrations and posting provocative social media content.
+In 2018, Bagga had put up a poster in Delhi’s ITO, calling former Prime Minister Rajiv Gandhi the “father of mob lynching”.